doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 2 1881 -0.80 -0.63 -.37 -.28  -.05 -1.15 -.56 -.28 -.34 -.47 -.54  -.13 -.47
 3 1882  0.09 -0.14 -.10 -.62  -.40 -1.05 -.74 -.14 -.10 -.35 -.42  -.70 -.39
 ```
-If only we could give our table one clockwise turn ...
-But we can ;) We can reshape the table.
-Before we go to the super-complicated RESHAPE function, let's think about what we wanna achieve and check how the function works. (psst, you can check reshape function help page, just run this command: `?reshape`) There is r-bloggers article about it that is worth checking: https://www.r-bloggers.com/the-reshape-function/.
+If only we could reshape our table ...
+But we can ;) Before we go to the super-complicated RESHAPE function, let's think about what we wanna achieve and check how the function works. (psst, you can check reshape function help page, just run this command: `?reshape`) There is r-bloggers article about it that is worth checking: https://www.r-bloggers.com/the-reshape-function/.
 Also, little picture that helps to understand what is going to happen:
 ![graph_points](/images/transposition.png)
 First, we can remove the J.D column, it is no longer useful.
 ```r
 nasa$J.D <- NULL
 ```
-Then, we need to build our function providing R informations about how our reshaped table should look like.
+Then, we need to build function providing R informations about how our reshaped table should look like.
 We wanna have all measurements (deviation) in one column and dimension (month) in another.
 We will transform our data from horizontal (wide) into a vertical (long) format as shown on the picture above.
-SO, let's tell our function the direction:
+So, let's start with telling our function the direction:
 ```
 direction="long"
 ```
 All deviations are our measurements.
-Those will be held in a single column.
+Those will be held in a new column.
 That column needs a name that we can use to refer to the values later on:
 ```r
 v.names = "Deviation"
 ```
 Next step is to fill the new column with data.
-Currently deviations are held in columns 2 to 13, each as a separate record (row), so  we tello RESHAPE function either:
+Currently deviations are held in columns 2 to 13, each as a separate record (row), so  we tell RESHAPE function either:
 ```
 varying = 2:13
 ```